Florida Department of Corrections Media Policies

 - According to Department rule 33-602.231, the use of cameras or recording devices inside an institution or on state property without prior approval from the Warden, is prohibited.

 - In order to process security clearance background screen, all media representatives will need to complete, sign and return a Media Access Background Form no less than 1-week/seven days prior to entering a DC facility.
-During an emergency, news media representatives will be restricted to a designated media area.

 Florida Department of Corrections Communications Office (850) 488-0420